1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “This was the situation exploited by Lysenko, who declared genetics to be a tool of reactionary American imperialism.”
 (Medvedev and Lerner, p.
 114)

-“This unique volume was also translated into
-languages of friendly socialist states, some of which, unfor¬
-tunately, adopted the Soviet “experience” of persecution of
-genetics”
-(Medvedev and Lerner, p.
-141)

-(Medvedev and Lerner, p.
-146)

 (Medvedev and Lerner, p.
 147) Come back for false criticism of genetics

 “With the aid of this doc¬